mikedll/cknife/README.md

     > cknifeaws download my-photos

+# SMTP Email Command Line Interface

+    > cknifemail help
+    Tasks:
+      cknifemail help [TASK]                             # Describe available tasks or one specific task cknifemail mail [RECIPIENT] [SUBJECT] [TEXT_FILE]  # Send an email to recipient.

+Has been tested to work with the SMTP interface that Amazon SES provides, but it should work with Sendgrid and Postmark, or any SMTP service.

+This **requires** the cknife YAML config, with the following field structure.

+    mail:
+      from: "Rick Santana <rick.santana@example.com>"
+      authentication: login
+      address: smtp-server
+      port: smtp-port (defaults to 587)
+      username: yoursmtpusername
+      password: yoursmtppassword
+      domain: domain-if-you-like.com

 # Zerigo Command Line Interface

 The These tasks can be used to manage your DNS via Zerigo.
 They changed